AlexNaga/1dv611-meridium/README.md

 2. Extract folder to preferred location.

   ### Starting the server
-  1. Open up the terminal in the server folder.
+  1. Open up the terminal in the folder.
   2. Install the required dependencies by typing `npm install`
   3. Create the environment variables by typing the following
   ```bash